seakonn/milestone-three/README.md

 These are potential actions that users of the website would want to perform.

 * As a user, I would like to be able to search for a book recommendation.
-* As a user, I would like to upload a review for a book.
+* As a user, I would like to add a review for a book.
-* As a user, I would like to be able to change reviews.
+* As a user, I would like to be able to change a review.
 * As a user, I would like to delete reviews
-* As a user, I would like to add my own books.
-* As a user, I would like to delete books.
-* As the site owner, I would like to make money off links provided in the book reviews

 ---